 Carleen Matson, a sales associate at a tack shop in Bellevue, Washington, doesn’t have to consider below-freezing temps when recommending winter blankets to customers.
 In this Seattle suburb, “waterproofing is the top priority,” she says.
 The temperature rarely dips below the 40s, but the gray, drizzly weather provides the perfect conditions for equine hypothermia.

-“The most important weather-related factor to consider is the dampness in the air,” says Carey Williams, PhD, extension specialist in equine management at Rutgers University, in New Jersey.
+“The most important weather-related factor to consider is the dampness in the air,” says Carey Williams, PhD, extension specialist and professor in Rutgers University’s Department of Animal Sciences, in Brunswick, New Jersey.
 “If it’s a dry cold, most horses will be just fine (without a blanket) as long as they have access to shelter.
 But if it’s 40 degrees and raining, it’s imperative to keep a horse dry.”

 Keep an eye out for physical signs of prehypothermia, such as shivering, she says.
 If a horse is shaking—or if he’s soaked through—it’s time to bring him into shelter.
 And as tempting as it might be to throw the thickest blanket you have over his shivering shoulders, resist the urge.